nagyist/opendialog-dev-environment/README.md

     `docker-compose up -d`

-Please note that if you have another OpenDialog application up and running you may need to stop those containeds in order to avoid port clashing.
+Please note that if you have another OpenDialog application up and running you may need to stop those containers in order to avoid port clashing.

-This will start all containers including `workspace` and `dgraph ratel` which are not needed for production deploys.
+This will start all containers including `workspace`,  `dgraph ratel`, `dgraph-zero-test` and `dgraph-server-test` which are not needed to just test an application.
 To run just the required containers, run

-    `docker-compose up -d php-fpm mysql nginx zero server memcached`
+    `docker-compose up -d php-fpm mysql nginx dgrah-zero dgrarh-server memcached`

-Connect to the workspace container to run scripts with:
+To connect to the workspace container to run scripts use:
 `docker-compose exec workspace bash`.

 You are now ready to setup OpenDialog itself.